 Pneumonia cases surge among children amid winter cold

-The severity of the outbreak was underscored by the death of one-year-old Nuniya, who initially showed mild cold-like symptoms but rapidly deteriorated.
-Despite being rushed to Shyamoli Children’s Hospital, she could not be saved.
+The severity of the outbreak was highlighted by the death of one-year-old Nuniya, who initially showed mild cold-like symptoms but rapidly deteriorated.
+Despite being rushed to Shishu Hospital in Shyamoli, she could not be saved.

 Hospitals across the city reported an influx of young patients with cold-related illnesses on Saturday, January 3.
 Among them were 18-month-old Sabit from Mirpur and four-month-old Rufida from Aminbazar, both suffering from persistent coughs and fever.
 Thirteen-month-old Huzaifa from Hemayetpur was also under evaluation for possible respiratory and gastric complications.

-According to data from Shishu Hospital’s pathology department, 248 children visited the outpatient unit on Thursday, January 1.
-Of these, 98 had common colds and 47 were diagnosed with pneumonia.
+According to data from Shishu Hospital’s Department of Epidemiology and Research, 248 children visited the outpatient department on Thursday, January 1.
+Of these, 98 had common colds, and 47 were diagnosed with pneumonia.
 Five required hospitalisation that day alone.
-So far this winter season, six children have died from pneumonia, and 47 remain admitted with confirmed cases.
+So far this winter, six children have died from pneumonia, and 47 remain admitted with confirmed cases.